Anoka-Hennepin lays out legislative priorities

 The Anoka-Hennepin School District plans to lobby for changes to special education and compensatory funding while supporting the tiered licensure system during the 2020 legislative session.

-The school board heard legislative priorities for the upcoming session laid out Nov.
+The School Board heard legislative priorities for the upcoming session laid out Nov.
 25 and approved the platform Dec.
-9. The presentation laid out three policy positions the district has for the 2020 year and one goal for state funding.
+9. The presentation laid out three policy positions the district has for 2020 year and one goal for state funding.

 The bill adopted in the special session streamlines the process for parents to meet with their student’s individualized education program team.